Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-qnamaker-runtime/README.md

 ## An isomorphic javascript sdk for - QnAMakerRuntimeClient

 This package contains an isomorphic SDK for interacting with the QnA Maker service such as training and asking questions.
-For editing and createing Knowledge Bases see @azure/cognitiveservices-qnamaker.
+For editing and creating Knowledge Bases see @azure/cognitiveservices-qnamaker.

 ### Currently supported environments